Discover the Real Story of Santa Fe

 • Discover the legend of the Loretto Chapel’s “miraculous” staircase

-Depart: 10:00 a.m. daily from the concierge desk at La Fonda on the Plaza
+Departs: 10:00 a.m. daily from the concierge desk at La Fonda on the Plaza

 Duration: 2 hours